ITR Filing Deadline Missed?

 Report all your Incomes

 Not reporting of bank's interest income: It is mandatory to report the interest income received from savings or fixed deposit accounts.
-Bank deducts TDS (Tax Deducted at Source) at the rate of 10%, while the assessee earns interest of more than Rs.
+The bank deducts TDS (Tax Deducted at Source) at the rate of 10% when the assessee earns interest of more than Rs.
 10,000.
-Hence it becomes imperative that you declare the income from interest in order to avoid notices from the IT Department.
+Hence, it becomes imperative that you declare the income from interest in order to avoid notices from the IT Department.

 Not reporting exempt income: Many people make the mistake of not reporting income exempt from taxes.
 It is now mandatory to declare income exempt from Income Tax too, such as PPF Interest, dividends and Long Term Capital Gains from listed securities in your tax return.